tonklable/Animation/README.md

 2. Receive the ”chosen” list containing the picture of Mr.Dinosaur to be used in this frame from the frame before; for the first frame, use the proposed ”chosen” list (the list containing Mr.Dinosaur running on the ground).
-3. Assign an obstacle object variable in the template (by using if-else branch- ing).
+3. Assign an obstacle object variable in the template (by using if-else branching).
 (See Section 4.1 for cactus, and see Section 4.2 for pterodactyl.)
 4. Print each line of the ”result” list from the template (by using for-loop).
     (See Section 2)
 5. Assign the ”chosen” list containing the picture of running, jumping or